mr-poston-cs/apcsp-b/units/summer-assignment.md

 ## Part II
 - First, make sure to watch the playlist on the [homepage on our CS50 AP Site]({{"/index" | relative_url}})
+- Second, look over the guided notes for all modules in Unit 0, as some answers may appear as you are going through other videos
 - Complete the following for [Unit 0]({{ "/units/unit0" | relative_url }}):\\
 *Most of the information for How Computers Work through Memory, can be found in the long lecture video in How Computers Work.
 I know this may seem like a lot, but it all goes together and I think you will find it more manageable than you think.
 Just make sure to give yourself enough time to watch everything and complete the notes.*